JLBrigham/CV/README.md

 - A very varied and unpredictable role where a **can-do attitude** was a must
 - In the office **attention to detail** was crucial as I managed high risk compliance areas related to staffing and was responsible for ensuring overseas staff were paid correctly, liasing with payroll and completing a monthly SPF.
-- Promoted to part of the airport management team after my first winter
+- Promoted to part of the airport management team after my first winter.....

 **Foxtons Ltd, London, UK** (March 2015 to March 2017)
 _Property Manager_